-In 2007 the Fujita scale was revised into the Enhanced Fujita (EF) scale (Table 15-3), based on better measurements of the relationship between winds and damage for 28 different types of structures.
-This EF scale was calibrated by shooting (with an air cannon) various objects (such as wood fence slats or 2x4 inch studs) through steel car doors and concrete walls, and by comparing Doppler-radar observations of tornadic winds with damage surveys.
+In 2007 the Fujita scale was revised into an Enhanced Fujita (EF) scale (Table 15-3), based on better measurements of the relationship between winds and damage for 28 different types of structures.
+It is important to note that the EF intensity determination for any tornado is based on a damage survey AFTER the tornado has happened.